 As he walked towards the stairwell hearing other fathers and mothers playing and chatting with their children, he felt the familiar feelings of jealousy and resentment well up inside him.
 His relationships with his first two sons were fading; his family was drifting apart, breaking up slowly.

 “11 of us stayed in a 4-room flat.”

 He had really tried hard to make things work.
-After he married the woman he loved, he and Diana had bought their first HDB flat.
+After he married the woman he loved, he and Diana bought their first HDB flat.
 He didn’t manage to study much, instead deciding to begin working earlier to support his family.

 One day he had a nasty fall at work.
 As a sole breadwinner, his family fell into financial difficulties and they decided to sell their flat as it became increasingly hard to pay the housing loan.

 They moved in with his parents.
 It was meant to be a temporary arrangement.
 However, Irwan and Diana faced difficulties obtaining approval for the second HDB flat.
 His low pay meant that his CPF did not have a lot of money.
 His job as an outsourced worker was not perceived as a stable job.

 Lost in his thoughts, Irwan almost missed his bus.